 Sample technical due diligence questions and analysis

-Each of these perspectives is analyzed from the following categories.
+Analyze each of these perspectives from the following categories.
 Included below are some sample questions to ask and answer:

 Product strategy and product portfolio